 Making the Business Case for Implementing a Corporate D&I Strategy

-Diversity and inclusion are not just compliance-related initiatives.
-They have the power to drive economic growth and business objectives, disrupt cultural norms and highlight hidden talent in the workplace.
-A substantial body of research on diversity and inclusion backing the advantages of creating a diverse and inclusive workplace, makes it more critical than ever to adopt a thoughtful strategy to enhance and support diversity in your organization.
+Diversity and inclusion (DI) initiatives have the power to drive positive economic growth and business objectives.
+Implementing DI initiatives can disrupt biased cultural norms and create opportunities for hidden talent and innovative ideas to shine in the workplace.
+A substantial body of research on diversity and inclusion, backing the advantages of creating a diverse and inclusive workplace makes it more critical than ever to adopt a thoughtful strategy to enhance and support diversity in your organization.

-Here are 3 data-backed advantages to make a case for building a workplace that reflects the unique diversity of today’s global marketplace:
+Here are three data-backed advantages to make a case for building a workplace that reflects the unique diversity of today’s global marketplace:

 Workforce studies document the relationship between diversity and business profitability.
 McKinsey & Company’s global study of more than 1,000 companies found that organizations with the most gender-diverse leadership teams were 21% more likely to outperform on profitability and 27% more likely to create value.

 Organizations with high percentages of ethnic/cultural diversity were more likely to achieve above-average profitability.
 Conversely, companies with lower percentages of both gender and ethnic/cultural diversity were 29% less likely to experience above-industry average profitability.

 A recent study conducted by the Boston Consulting Group (BCG) supports the positive impact of expanded diversity on a company’s bottom line.
 The BCG study suggests that “increasing the diversity of leadership teams leads to more and better innovation and improved financial performance.”
 Companies that implement even small changes in the composition of their leadership teams will generate financial gains.